 Growth Newsletter #050

-This newsletter curates growth insights from the Demand Curve Slack community.
+This newsletter curates growth insights from the Demand Curve community.
 It keeps you up-to-date on growth tactics.

 This week we're covering better testimonials, iOS 15 email metrics, and problematic SEO.